Visit the institution website for COVID‑19 updates

 A 2:1 degree with a substantial element of human or animal biology.
+Medical students can intercalate after completion of three years of their medical degree.
 We also welcome medical graduates and graduates in other scientific subjects such as biotechnology.

 Months of entry

 This flexible course focuses on the molecular and genetic factors of human diseases.
 Understanding those factors is crucial to the development of therapies.
 Core modules cover the fundamentals.
 You choose specialist modules from the pathway that interests you most.
 We also give you practical lab training to prepare you for your research project.
 The project is five months of invaluable laboratory experience: planning, carrying out, recording and reporting your own research.
 A high proportion of students from this course progress to study for a PhD, while others go on to work in the industries.

 Please see our University website for the most up-to-date course information: https://www.sheffield.ac.uk/postgraduate/taught/courses

 Overall IELTS score of 6.5 with a minimum of 6.0 in each component, or equivalent.

 Students applying for the Clinical Applications pathway will need an overall IELTS score of 7.0 with a minimum of 7.0 in each component, or equivalent.